sourceduty/Theoretical_Modelling/README.md

 #

-> Alex: "*Theoretical modelling and the development of theoretical concepts is defined across the frameworks of almost all sciences.*"
+> Alex: "*Theoretical modelling and the development of theoretical concepts is defined across the frameworks of all sciences.*"

 #
 ### Related Links